material-components/material-components-android/docs/components/TopAppBar.md

 </style>
 ```

-or using one the style in the layout (affects only this text field):
+or using one the style in the layout (affects only this top app bar):

 ```xml
 <com.google.android.material.appbar.MaterialToolbar